-This story was published on 3 August 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 3 August 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 More than 10 employment services providers recently attended a collaborative session in Melbourne’s north west to discuss best practice in delivering the Youth Jobs PaTH program.

 Collaborative sessions are held in employment regions across Melbourne on a quarterly basis, since being set up by the Department of Jobs and Small Business.

 A recent session in Melbourne’s North West Employment Region, hosted by Youth Projects at its Glenroy site, brought together a range of employment service providers across the region to discuss strategies to drive best practice in delivery of the PaTH program.